Kalita-Platform/kalita/kalita-website/content/_index.md

 [[extra.list]]
 title = "Privacy"
-content = 'No public keys are sent to server to prevent surveillance.
+content = '<a href="https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki">No public keys are sent</a> to server to prevent surveillance.
 Tor feature will hide your network address.'

 [[extra.list]]
 title = "Use everywhere"